 Discuss how useful is Dr BuckmanDr Laurence Buckman is a leading British GP.
 He was at a meeting at BMA House on Tavistock Square when the bus exploded on 7/7 and attended the wounded all day.’s account in understanding what happened on 7/7?
 Useful because he was at the scene of the Tavistock bombing within minutes, he saw the direct consequences of the bomb first-hand, he experienced the chaos etc, he has no reasons not to report it as fully as he can.
 Limited because the Tavistock bombing was one of four, he was very absorbed in treating his patient, he was experiencing it as a doctor rather than someone who was injured/an eye witness etc so this is one perspective.

 What other accounts might be useful for comparison and to find out more?

 Students use information packs to find out more about who was affected and how 7/7 has been described and record on their summary sheet.
-Note that at this stage I have included a lot of information that can go in the packs.
-You will need to select and cut as appropriate to the class.
+Note that at this stage we have included a lot of information that can go in the packs which you will need to select and cut as appropriate to the class.

 Plenary 2 (conclusion)

 Whole class discussion about who was involved – possibly one pair/small group identifies type of person affected (eg chefs in a hotel) and another pair/small group has to explain how they were involved (provided improvised equipment eg tabletops as stretchers, talked to the injured to keep them going, looked after the ‘walking wounded’).

 How has 7/7 been described?
 Which phrases were most commonly used?
 Which were most poignant?

 Students to record personal consequences of 7/7 in their books as per previous lesson.